Yom Kippur War

 Each of the five infantry divisions that were to cross the canal had been equipped with RPG-7 rockets and RPG-43 grenades, and reinforced with an anti-tank guided missile battalion, as they would not have any armor support for nearly 12 hours.

-The scale and effectiveness of the Egyptian strategy of deploying these anti-tank weapons coupled with the Israelis inability to disrupt their use with close air support (due to the SAM shield) greatly contributed to Israeli setbacks early on the war.
+The scale and effectiveness of the Egyptian strategy of deploying these anti-tank weapons coupled with the Israelis inability to disrupt their use with close air support (due to the SAM shield) greatly contributed to Israeli setbacks early on in the war.

 Egyptian engineers initially experimented with explosive charges and bulldozers to clear the obstacles, before a junior officer proposed using high-pressure water cannons.